AstarNetwork/astar-docs/docs/about/token-economics/inflationary-model.md

 ​
 #### > Collators

 The collator responsible for building the block will receive **collator's** portion of reward.
 This is the main financial incentive for the collators.
-Portion is configured as percentage of the block reward on-chain and is constant per block unless manually changed. (**TODO**: link where it's explained)
+Portion is configured as percentage of the block reward on-chain and is constant per block unless manually changed.

 In addition, it will receive fees paid by the users for transactions that were included in the produced block.
 For Shiden, **20%** of the fees are burned to provide deflationary force to the model.
-**TODO** Why not Astar too?
+The same might soon be adopted by Astar.

 #### > On-chain Treasury